-1. According to the article, where in China are people more budget-minded?
+- 1. According to the article, where in China are people more budget-minded?

 - a) In the central and western part of the country

 - b) Shanghai

 - c) In the coastal cities

-2. Which Ford car is not mentioned in the article?
+- 2. Which Ford car is not mentioned in the article?

 - a) Mustang

 - b) Fiest

 - c) Focus

-3. How ma any other companies does Ford partner with to make cars in 1 China?
+3. How many other companies does Ford partner with to make cars in Chin a?

 China?

 a) three

 b) one

 c) two

-4. According to the article, China's wealthiest cities are
+4. According to the article, China's wealthiest cities are •

 a) in the central part of the country

 b) in the eastern part of the country

 c) in the western part of the country

-5. How many new cars does Ford plan to introduce in China over the next 3 years?
+5. How many new cars does Ford plan to introduce in China over the nex 3 years? ۲t

 a) 10

 b) 15

 c) Focus, Fiesta, and Mondeo

-5.9 Se lect the correct answer:
+5.9 Sel lect the correct answer:

-- 1. Which of the following is the biggest advantage of using market segmentation?

-a) It consumes slightly business money.
+1 1.
+Which of the following is the biggest advantage of using market segmentation?
+1a) It consumes slightly business money.

 b) It lets a company invest more in plants and machinery.

 c) It allows a company to target its promotional strategy more effectively.

 d) It allows a company to charge the highest prices.

 2 2.
-A company offers services such as holidays and life assurance for adults over 30.
+A company offers services such as holidays and life assurance for adult over 30.
 What kind of segmentation is the firm using in its marketing strategy?

 a. gender segmentation

 b. lifestyle segmentation

 c. demographic segmentation